pugnascotia/spring-react-boilerplate/README.md

   [this OpenJDK thread on the subject](http://mail.openjdk.java.net/pipermail/nashorn-dev/2013-September/002006.html), but summary is Nashorn won't (and actually can't) string-ify POJOs via `JSON.stringify`, meaning it can't be used to serialise the Redux state.
+  Without this you'll have a bad time trying to use your Java objects in your Redux state.

 ## Changes from create-react-app